kragen/derctuo/segments-and-blocks.md

 Similarly, every memory reference on the i386 in protected mode indexes into some 4096-byte page with the last 12 bits of the effective address.
-This indexing, too, avoids any bounds checking --- although the more significant 20 bits of the memory address are looked up in the processor's TLB, and if they are not found, a tree traversal is performed, with the possibility of a protection fault if no page is mapped.
+This indexing, too, avoids any bounds checking — although the more significant 20 bits of the memory address are looked up in the processor’s TLB, and if they are not found, a tree traversal is performed, with the possibility of a protection fault if no page is mapped.

-So suppose our virtual machine provides access to pointer-free "string memory" in, say, 1024-byte blocks, and a virtual-machine instruction to index into the current block with an 10-bit index.
+So suppose our virtual machine provides access to pointer-free “string memory” in, say, 1024-byte blocks, and a virtual-machine instruction to index into the current block with an 10-bit index.
 A bytecode loop running in the virtual machine can freely generate such indices and read and write the current block without incurring any expense of